-The MODU will be located within a deepwater, open ocean environment.
-This analysis assumes that the mobile nature of Rice's whales distribution, the fixed position of the MODU, and lack of overlap between the project and Rice's whales distribution will allow for active avoidance of biologically significant behavioral impacts.
-Drilling-related noise will contribute to increases in the ambient noise environment of the Gulf of Mexico, but it is not expected to be in amplitudes above ambient noise conditions sufficient to cause hearing effects to Rice's whales, and due to the low density of Rice's whales expected in the project area, no significant impacts are expected.
+The MODU and installation vessel will be located within a deepwater, open ocean environment.
+This analysis assumes that the mobile nature of Rice's whales distribution, the fixed position of the MODU and installation vessel, and lack of overlap between the project and Rice's whales distribution will allow for active avoidance of biologically significant behavioral impacts.
+Installation and potential future redrilling-related noise will contribute to increases in the ambient noise environment of the Gulf of Mexico, but it is not expected to be in amplitudes above ambient noise conditions sufficient to cause hearing effects to Rice's whales, and due to the low density of Rice's whales expected in the project area, no significant impacts are expected.